Kossi-Francois/p2phackathon_blockFive_3p/Readme.md

 *The use is very simple*.
 1. Connect to the application by creating an account
 2: choose an image from the application, it is then added to IPFS
+3. Choose or not to create my nft, if yes the NFT will contain the IPFS Hash of the file

+## Side-Quests

+- Side quest 1 - use of IPFS: Protocol Labs
+- Side quest 2 - hosting:  Aleph-1